 - An art history and theater major and French minor, JP was selected as an educator and interpreter at the American Pavilion of the 2019 Venice Biennale, where he worked with acclaimed sculptor Martin Puryear.
 He also served as the Warshawsky Fellow, awarded to only two undergraduate art history majors nationally each year, at the Cleveland Museum of Art.

 - A classics and cognitive science major, Jill spent a summer researching sexuality and gender in ancient Rome.
-She took part in a study abroad course while there with her mentor, Evelyn Adkins, and pursued her research project “The Real Housewives of Pompeii.”
+She took part in a study abroad course while there with her mentor, Evelyn Adkins, PhD, assistant director of classics, and pursued her research project “The Real Housewives of Pompeii.”

 - A history and sociology major, Jasmine interned on Capitol Hill for Senator Jeanne Shaheen of New Hampshire.
 She drafted constituent letters and summarized briefing sessions she attended, including the impact of social media on the mental health of Black youth and college students affected by homelessness.

 - Spanish major Agustín spent part of the summer in Mexico researching the contributions of Africans in the colonialism of Veracruz during the early 16th century and how their descendants are keeping their culture alive.

 Each Case Western Reserve University student brings their own background and interests to our campus, creating a culture that’s dynamic, diverse and inclusive.

 Our campus is in the heart of University Circle, the nation’s #1 arts district (USA Today), where you’ll have daily opportunities to interact with our nationally recognized neighbors.